CYCLING CORSICA AND SARDINIA

 Once we arrived in Istanbul, we were relieved to see that the connecting flight to Rome was grounded until we boarded.
 An agent hustled us through the airport and I did my best to hobble along as my gait was still off.
 After a few tense moments wondering whether our luggage would also make it, we confirmed with an AirTag that the bikes were loaded onto the plane.
 We finally eased into our seats and released the tension we’d been carrying since leaving home.
 From where we sat, the most stressful part was over and we hadn’t even arrived.

 It was late in the evening when we landed in Rome.
 As much as I would have loved to throw down some cacio e pepe, we immediately boarded a train heading north to Civitavecchia, a port town an hour north.
-Navigating transfers was complicated enough while being sleep deprived, but doing so while dragging a cumbersome piece of luggage onto small train cars, up and down narrow staircases, and squeezing ourselves into tiny elevators was a nightmare.
+Navigating transfers was complicated enough while being sleep deprived, but doing so while dragging an awkward piece of luggage onto small train cars, up and down narrow staircases, and squeezing ourselves into tiny elevators was a nightmare.
 Doing so while nursing a knee injury was hell.

 We arrived to Civitavecchia on what felt like the last train of the night.
 We rolled our bags on the quiet street, wheels rattling furiously on sections of old cobblestone.
 After checking ourselves in to a hotel, we slipped back out into the night in a desperate search for something to eat.
 Reluctantly we decided our first meal in Italy had be at the only place open at this hour: sushi.
 I’m not sure if it was the hunger, but I thought it was one of the best sushi meals I’ve ever had.